agodwinp/item-catalog/README.md

 This will create a new directory for this project.
 Then, download this ZIP file:
 - https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip

 This will download the Linux image `FSND-Virtual-Machine` into your downloads folder.
-Once it's finished downloading, open the folder `FSND-Virtual-Machine` and move everything within it into your `item_catalog` folder.
+Once it's finished downloading, open the folder `FSND-Virtual-Machine` and move everything within the `vagrant` folder into your `item_catalog` folder.
 The Linux instance is now within the `item_catalog` directory.
 Now we want to start the image.
 Navigate to your `item_catalog` folder and issue the following commands:

     $ cd vagrant
     $ vagrant up